PFS Mount Rushmore Series: New York Jets

 Curtis Martin - perhaps the most versatile RB in NFL history.
 Martin is the Jets all-time rushing leader and one of the most respected players in NFL history.
 Martin could beat defenses with anything - power running, elusiveness, pure speed, receiving, even passing when the situation required it.
 In 2004 he became the oldest player in NFL history to lead the league in rushing - proving that even age could not slow him down.
 Every year since he retired, the best player on the Jets receives the Curtis Martin MVP award - signifying their willingness to do anything it takes to help the team win.

-- Chris Lehman and FL Colt Fan like this
+- Chris Lehman and Brian McMillan like this